teuben/nemo/docs/source/filestr.rst

 Filestructure
 =============

-This chapter gives an overview of the file structure of persistent data\footnote{Programmers are always free to choose any format they like in memory - this is usally hidden from the users.
-What we mean here is the disk format.
+Here we give an overview of the file structure of NEMO's persistent data stored on disk.
 The popular memory (object) models, and how they interact with persistent data on disk, are discussed in :ref:`progr`.
 Most of the data handled by NEMO is in the form of a